 On What Grounds centres on the area surrounding Parson’s House NW8 London – a never-fully-realised 21-storey tower block within short walking distance from the Portman Early Childhood Centre.
 Over 10 weeks Hashemi-Nezhad and a group of 3 to 4-year-old children made weekly visits to the site, playing in and with its open spaces, hidden corners, vantage points, contrasting scales and surfaces.

 On What Grounds stakes a claim for children’s right to play beyond the limitations of formal playgrounds, asking: What are the physical and imaginative qualities of a play space?
-Where are the spaces for children in the city? and how can the adult permissive agents of play begin to perceive the built environment through a child's perspective.
+Where are the spaces for children in the city?

-As an extension of his residency, Hashemi-Nezhad will collate the methods, tools and visual evidence from the project to produce a short film and series of play kits to share local children’s centres and parents to help identify and activate spaces for free play within the city.
+As an extension of his residency, Hashemi-Nezhad will collate the methods, tools and visual evidence from the project to produce a short film and series of play kits to share with local children’s centres and parents to help identify and activate spaces for free play within the city.

-Commissioned as part of Changing Play, Serpentine Galleries, 2017-2018
+Commissioned by Serpentine Galleries, 2017-2018